amazon-archives/aws-serverless-appsync-loyalty/README.md

 ![GraphQL Schema](img/07.png)

 Go to DATA SOURCES, delete the 2 tables from the sample.
-Now create 3 data sources as follows:
+Now create 3 data sources as follows, pointing to the Items and Orders tables and the Lambda function created earlier :

 ![AppSync Data Sources](img/08.png)